 Building on the foundation understanding of the philosophical study of ethics, students are introduced to the key problems of philosophy through the works of prominent philosophers such as Plato, Aristotle, Descartes, and Kant.
 Emphasis is placed on philosophical discussions of the nature of reality, the meaning of life, and the problem of certainty in a world of change.
-Prerequisites: ENG102 and PHI105
+Prerequisites: ENG102 or ENG105 or IDS102